Davison, Badgers send Huskers to 10th straight loss 81-64

 Wisconsin: It is the ninth time that Wisconsin has hit double digit shots from behind the arc this season.
 The Badgers hit a school record 18 3-pointers in their 82-68 win over Nebraska in January.

 Nebraska: The Cornhuskers previously lost 10 straight games in the 1944-45 and 1962-63 seasons.
-The Huskers were coached by Jerry Bush, current coach Fred Hoiberg’s grandfather, in the latter season in which they finished 6-19 and won only one conference game..
+The Huskers were coached by Jerry Bush, Hoiberg’s grandfather, in the latter season in which they finished 6-19 and won only one conference game.

 UP NEXT